- What materials do you use?

 What materials do you use?

 Anything the customer prefers.
 Our niche is millwork made from reclaimed lumber.
-We will source whatever we need through a broad network.
-The most common locally available material for us are Northwest softwoods (i.e. pine and fir) salvaged from barns.
+Our storage yard has 100s of thousand of board feet of lumber in inventory available to pull from, and we will source whatever we need through a broad network if we don't have it in stock.
+The most common locally available material for us are Northwest softwoods (i.e. pine and fir) salvaged from old buildings.
 Oak is fairly affordable and commonly available, too.
 Remember that we are a custom shop, so that means we will find the material that suits the customer.
 If a customer doesn't want us to reclaimed material, of course we are a full service custom shop that can use any material available.

 We have an old barn or wood.
 Will you use our lumber?